Check out: Dulux Paint Colours Currently Trending

 Although renovating a rental property will likely be worth it, every situation is unique.
 When embarking on a bathroom renovation, weigh the options carefully.
 Factor in the costs of a full renovation vs. a makeover along with potential home value and rental income.
 You will also receives fewer maintenance requests and lower costs associated with maintenance.
 Armed with the facts, you’ll feel confident in your investment and the finished project’s ability to meet expectations.

 Whether you want a full bathroom renovation, a makeover (new tiles, flooring etc) or bathroom renovations on a budget, we can help!
 We have completed hundreds of successful rental property renovations and normal home renovations.
 In terms of location, we cover bathroom renovations Sydney and bathroom renovations Melbourne.
+And just as the world is taking virtual viewings by storm, we can do the whole quote and planning process online, so you can get completely ready for your project while in lockdown or isolating.

 Remember, renovating your rental property today can yield a healthy return tomorrow.
 Give us a call on 1300 304 367 or email us at email@example.com for a chat.
 We’re happy to take you through the process, give you a fixed quote, and answer any questions you may have.